Where the Best Get Even Better

 The historical and religious importance of the State of Israel is central to our teaching, programs and philosophy.
 Our students develop a strong connection to Israel and her people; they understand and converse in the Modern Hebrew language.
 Our Middle School students take courses in the History of Israel in 7th and 8th grades.

-- 5th Grade – Jekyll Island in the Spring
+- 5th Grade – Dahlonega in the spring

 Franeen Sarif, Assistant Principal and Director of Middle School

-Mrs. Franeen Sarif has been a member of the GHA faculty since 1993 and is currently the Director of our Middle School.
+Mrs. Franeen Sarif has been a member of the faculty since 1993 and is currently the Director of our Middle School.
 She has taught math and science in the 6th grade for several years as well as Pre-Algebra to 7th and 8th graders.
 Mrs. Sarif was born in Cape Town, South Africa and emigrated to the United States in 1986, where she made Atlanta her home.
 When she taught in Cape Town, Mrs. Sarif was the lead math and science teacher in the 7th grade for 4 years as well as the coach for the tennis team.
-In addition to Mrs. Sarif's administrative duties at GHA, she is also collaborating with 7th grade math and curriculum development.